© Unofficial Royalty 2024

 Full name: Henri Marie Jean André

 Prince Henrik’s parents were members of the French nobility.
 After a brief stint in the military, Henrik entered the French foreign services.
-At the time he met Princess Margrethe of Denmark, eldest daughter of King Frederik IX of Denmark in 1965, Henri was working as the third secretary at the French embassy in the Department of Oriental Affairs in London.
+At the time he met Princess Margrethe of Denmark, the eldest of the three daughters of King Frederik IX of Denmark in 1965, Henri was working as the third secretary at the French embassy in the Department of Oriental Affairs in London.
 On June 10, 1967, Princess Margrethe married Henrik at the Holmens Kirke in Copenhagen, Denmark.
+The couple had two sons.
+Later in life, Henrik suffered from dementia. he died peacefully in his sleep on February 13, 2018, at the age of 83.

 Unofficial Royalty: Prince Henrik of Denmark